-D7 D6 D5 D4 D3 D2 D1 D0 Reserved Under Range
+D7 D6 D5 D4 D3 D2 D1 D0

+Reserved

+Alert Alert

 Bits Name Description 7:2 Reserved Always reads zeros.
 Zeros must be written to these bits.
-1 Over Range Alert Flag Bit is set to 1 when the measured voltage exceeds the $V{HIGH}$ limit stored in the programmable $V{HIGH}$ limit register.
+1 Over Range Alert Flag Bit is set to 1 when the measured voltage exceeds the V{HIGH} limit stored in the programmable V{HIGH} limit register.
 Flag is reset to 0 when one of the following two conditions is met: (1) The controller writes a one to this bit.
-(2) The measured voltage decreases below the programmed $V{HIGH}$ limit minus the programmed $V{HYST}$ value (See Figure 9 ) .
+(2) The measured voltage decreases below the programmed V{HIGH} limit minus the programmed V{HYST} value (See Figure 9).
 The alert will only self-clear if the Alert Hold bit is cleared in the Configuration register.
-If the Alert Hold bit is set, the only way to clear an over range alert is to write a one to this bit.
-0 Under Range Alert Flag Bit is set to 1 when the measured voltage falls below the $V{LOW}$ limit stored in the programmable $V{LOW}$ limit register.
+If the Alert Hold bit is set, the only way to clear an over range alert is to write a zero to this bit.
+0 Under Range Alert Flag Bit is set to 1 when the measured voltage falls below the V{LOW} limit stored in the programmable V{LOW} limit register.
 Flag is reset to 0 when one of the following two conditions is met: (1) The controller writes a one to this bit.
-(2) The measured voltage increases above the programmed $V{LOW}$ limit plus the programmed $V{HYST}$ value.
+(2) The measured voltage increases above the programmed V{LOW} limit plus the programmed V{HYST} value.
 The alert will only self-clear if the Alert Hold bit is cleared in the Configuration register.
-If the Alert Hold bit is set, the only way to clear an under range alert is to write a one to this bit.
+If the Alert Hold bit is set, the only way to clear an under range alert is to write a zero to this bit.